-Ayers Rock Resort at Yulara is the gateway to the iconic Uluru KataJuta national park.
-In keeping with its connection to this significant and unique environment, Voyages Indigenous Tourism sought to find opportunities to reduce the operation’s environmental footprint and manage long-term costs.
+The Yulara Solar Project is led by Voyages Indigenous Tourism to find opportunities to reduce the operation’s environmental footprint and manage long-term costs.

 The existing power system was fuelled entirely by compressed natural gas (CNG) delivered daily via road train from Alice Springs, 450 km from the resort.

 With an abundant solar resource, the integration of solar PV into the power system was identified as a way to manage the resort’s expenditure on energy over the long term, reduce exposure to energy price volatility and decrease the resort’s overall carbon emissions.

 Report: The Power of Far Flung Arrays: Yulara’s Dispersed Design to Reduce System Variability